How Nuclear Power Works

 As of 2012, over 80% of uranium purchased by civilian nuclear reactors was imported to the U.S., not mined domestically, creating a trade deficit.
 Main suppliers include Russia, Canada, Australia, Kazakhstan, and Namibia.

-There are currently 100 commercial nuclear reactors in operation in the U.S..
-Over a dozen commercial reactors have been shut down permanently, and more retirements have been recently announced.
+There are currently 99 commercial nuclear reactors in operation in the United States.
+Over a dozen commercial reactors have been shut down permanently, with more retirements likely to be announced in coming years.

 Most of the plants in operation are "light water" reactors, meaning they use normal water in the core of the reactor.
 Different reactor technologies are in use abroad, such as the "heavy water" reactors in Canada.
 U.S. reactors account for more than one-fourth of nuclear power capacity in the world.